-When you export an IFC file from BricsCAD the BricsCAD properties will be exported as IfcPropertySet.
+When you export an IFC file from BricsCAD, the properties will be exported as IfcPropertySet.
 These property sets contain common IFC properties.
-If you have any user-defined property sets in your BIM model, these properties can also be exported.
+User-defined property sets can also be exported.

 Mechanical system layouts, structural models, and architectural models that are exported from different IFC compliant software applications can be imported into BricsCAD BIM.

-- Select the .ifc file format (1) in the Files Of Type list and choose the IFC model you want to import.
+- Select the .ifc file format (1) from the Files Of Type dropdown list and choose the IFC model you want to import.

 - Click Open to import the IFC model.

-- Select the .ifc file format (2) in the Save as type list and save the IFC model in a sensible location.
+- Select the desired .ifc file format in the Save as type list and save the IFC model in a sensible location.
 You have the option between IFC2x3 (2) and IFC4 (3).